Gravitational potential in spherical topologies: Introduction

 \section{Introduction}

-In the $\Lambda$CDM model, three cosmological expansion scenarios are possible depending on the Thurston topological class adopted for the spatial 3-manifold: spherical, Euclidean or hyperbolic \cite{1982_Thurston} (the other five classes, which forbid local isotropy, are not described by the $\Lambda$CDM model).
-Each of these classes corresponds to an ensemble of topological spaces whose covering space is, respectively, the 3-sphere $\mS^3$, the Euclidean 3-plane $\mE^3$, or the hyperbolic 3-plane $\mH^3$.
+In the $\Lambda$CDM model, three cosmological expansion scenarios are possible depending on the Thurston topological class adopted for the spatial 3-manifold: spherical, Euclidean, or hyperbolic \cite{1982_Thurston} (the other five classes, which forbid local isotropy, are not described by the $\Lambda$CDM model).
+Each of these classes corresponds to an ensemble of topological spaces whose covering space is, respectively, the 3-sphere $\mS^3$, the Euclidean space $\mE^3$, or the hyperbolic space $\mH^3$.
 However, due to the homogeneity hypothesis of the model, the specific choice of topology within a class does not affect the global expansion.
-In contrast, taking into account the presence of inhomogeneities allows for the search of the specific topology (e.g. multiply connected) of our Universe by searching for correlations of matter distributions using either catalogues of extragalactic objects (the methods of cosmic crystallography of type I pairs \cite{1996_Roukema}, type II pairs \cite{1996_Le_La_Lu,1999_Lehoucq_et_al}, or quadruplet methods to seek weak signals \cite{2011_Fujii_et_al_a, 2011_Fujii_et_al_b, 2013_Fujii_et_al, 2014_Roukema_et_al}), or the CMB map (the method of circles in the sky, \cite{1998_Cornish_et_al, 1999_Luminet_et_al, 2000_Roukema, 2003_Luminet_et_al}).
-These studies currently give typical lower bounds of around 10 to 20 (Gpc/$h$)$^3$ (e.g. \cite{2004_Aurich_et_al, 2008_Aurich, 2014_Roukema_et_al, 2020_Planck_VI}) for the comoving volume of our Universe for the topological classes studied so far.
-These methods are all based on some form of the spatial correlations of the matter distribution at an early time slice or projected forward to the comoving spatial section.
-Thus, they do not probe the potential effects of topology on the dynamics, either global or local, of our Universe that were derived heuristically in the context where inhomogeneities are present in the model universe \cite{2007_Roukema_et_al}.
-To our knowledge, little has been done to study these effects (see for instance \cite{2020_Brunswic_et_al}).
-Since Newton's theory is defined on a Euclidean topology (i.e. on a 3-manifold that lies in the Euclidean Thurston topological class), until recently, the only theory that could allow for the study of effects of non-Euclidean topologies in cosmology was general relativity.
-However, simulations solving the Einstein equation exactly in a cosmological context (e.g. \cite{2019_Macpherson_et_al} and references therein) are still far from reaching the precision that is possible with Newtonian $N$-body simulations, which, currently, are typically performed using codes that only enable a Euclidean topology, in the form of the 3-torus.
-For brevity, we refer to a topological space in a Thurston class (on which either a homogeneous or inhomogeneous metric could be imposed) as `a topology'.
+In contrast, taking into account the presence of inhomogeneities allows for the search of the specific topology (e.g. multiply connected) of our Universe by searching for correlations of matter distributions using either catalogues of extragalactic objects (the methods of cosmic crystallography, e.g., \citep[][]{1996_Roukema, 1996_Le_La_Lu, 2011_Fujii_et_al_a}), or the cosmic microwave background (CMB) map (the method of circles in the sky, \cite[][]{1998_Cornish_et_al}).
+These studies currently give typical lower bounds of around (11--18 Gpc$/h$)$^3$ (e.g. \cite{2014_Roukema_et_al, 2014_Planck_XXVI, 2015_Planck_XVIII, 2020_Planck_VI}, where $h \coloneqq H_0/100$~km/s/Mpc is the dimensionless Hubble--Lema\^{\i}tre constant) for the comoving volume of our Universe for the 3-manifolds studied so far (hereafter, ``topologies''; see Sec.~\ref{sec:top_terminology}) .
+These methods are all based on some form of the spatial correlations of the matter distribution projected to a single (early or late) time slice.
+Thus, they do not probe the potential effects of topology on the dynamics, either global \citep{2020_Brunswic_et_al, 2022_Vigneron} or local \citep{1990_Farrar_et_al, 2007_Roukema_et_al}, of our Universe.